 1. Should You Treat AI Screening as Fully Autonomous?

 The fix.
 Treat every AI score as a shortlist signal, not a verdict.
 Designate named reviewers with authority to override the model, and document every override.
-Pin’s scoring model is explicitly advisory: every candidate rank is attached to the weighted signals behind it, and the recruiter makes the call.
+Pin’s scoring model is explicitly advisory: every applicant rank is attached to the weighted signals behind it, and the recruiter makes the call.
 For teams moving from manual review to assisted review, our guide on AI candidate matching accuracy covers how to set override thresholds that protect against false rejects without drowning recruiters in noise.

 2. Is LinkedIn-Only Sourcing Still Viable in 2026?

 The fix.
-Use a platform that aggregates candidate signals from multiple sources, not one.
+Use a platform that aggregates talent signals from multiple sources, not one.
 Pin pulls from LinkedIn, GitHub, Stack Overflow, patents, research publications, conference speakers, and the open web, across 850M+ profiles in total.
 That breadth is why Ryan Levy, Managing Partner at Cruit Group, said “Pin gave us the ability to find candidates that didn’t appear on LinkedIn Recruiter.”
 Sourcing for ML/AI roles is a good test: run the same search on LinkedIn-only versus a multi-source tool and count the ArXiv-published authors who only appear in the second set.

 3. Ignoring Bias Audit Requirements